Games Done Quick: History

 Writer and speedrunner Eric Koziel identifies two important precursors to Games Done Quick: the "Desert Bus for Hope" donation drive organized by LoadingReadyRun in November 2007, and a series of charity speedrun marathons held by TheSpeedGamers starting in March 2008.

 Users of the site Speed Demos Archive decided to hold a charity marathon in January 2010, during MAGFest 8.
 It was themed around 8-bit and 16-bit video games and thus dubbed "Classic Games Done Quick" (after the 1990s speedrunning project Quake Done Quick).
 Internet connectivity problems at the MAGFest hotel forced SDA administrator Mike Uyama to relocate the event to his mother's residence, but it raised over $10,000 for CARE.

 Following that initial success, the first Awesome Games Done Quick marathon was held in January 2011, expanding from two days to five days, incorporating newer games such as Halo and Portal, and raising more than $50,000 for the Prevent Cancer Foundation.
 The first Summer Games Done Quick was held in August 2011, raising $20,000 for the Organization for Autism Research.
-Since then, both Awesome Games Done Quick and Summer Games Done Quick have recurred annually, raising larger amounts each year.
+Since then, both Awesome Games Done Quick and Summer Games Done Quick have recurred annually, soon raising significantly larger amounts than these early marathons.

 A one-off additional marathon was held in March 2011 to support victims of the earthquake and tsunami in Japan; Japan Relief Done Quick raised over $25,000.
 In addition, a one-off promotional event was held on March 20, 2015, to celebrate the 10th anniversary of the God of War franchise.
 Over the course of five hours, God of War Done Quick ended up raising $3,500 for The AbleGamers Foundation.

-Due to the COVID-19 pandemic, all Games Done Quick events—excluding SGDQ 2022—have been virtual events since SGDQ 2020.
-In-person attendance briefly returned for SGDQ 2022 under strict social distancing, mandatory masking, and vaccine mandate protocol (with all attendees required to have a full series of COVID-19 vaccine and booster dose), while also continuing to intersperse remote runners alongside those present on-stage.
-In September 2022, GDQ pulled AGDQ 2023 from Florida due to the state's stances on LGBT rights and COVID-19 (the state strictly prohibits vaccine mandates), and announced that it would therefore revert to being a virtual event due to the costs of cancelling their venue contract.
-Ahead of the event, Uyama announced that he would stepping down from his role in GDQ after 13 years "to take care of my health and kind of focus on different activities".
+Due to the COVID-19 pandemic, the Summer 2020 marathon, both 2021 marathons, and the Winter 2022 marathon were held as virtual events.
+In-person attendance returned for SGDQ 2022 under strict social distancing, masking, and vaccine mandate protocol, with all attendees required to have a full series of COVID-19 vaccine and booster dose, while also continuing to intersperse remote runners alongside those present on-stage.
+The Winter AGDQ 2023 event was intended to be an in-person event held in Orlando, Florida, but was moved to a virtual event after controversies due to the Florida state government's stances on LGBT rights and COVID-19 (the state strictly prohibits vaccine mandates).
+Ahead of the event, Uyama announced that he would be stepping down from his role in GDQ after 13 years "to take care of my health and kind of focus on different activities".
+In February 2023, it was announced he had postponed his departure to cover for his successor's illness.